 Make sure your tyres are properly inflated – in fact, a wee bit more air than normal because low tyre pressure can damage them over the winter.
-If you’re going to store your bike in an extreme cold situation, try to elevate the bike to minimize the load on the tyres as this can leave “flat” marks.
+If you’re going to store your bike in an extreme cold situation, try to elevate the bike to minimise the load on the tires as this can leave “flat” marks.
 Double check the bike is firmly secured and that the method you’ve chosen won’t fail from long term standing.
 If you have a centre stand use this, but place blocks of wood between your tyre and the ground to alleviate some of the weight job off the centre stand.

 Plug Your Exhaust

 Stuff old clothes into the exhaust to prevent small rodents from moving in over the winter.
 Be sure you do this properly to ensure there are no holes as mice will find a way to burrow into your air box or exhaust pipes – even the foam of a motorcycle seat!
 It’s also been proven that placing moth balls around the air box or elsewhere (under seat storage) will discourage mice.